-- 7. Refrain from use of physical contact or force with school personnel or students. - 8.
+- 6. Be courteous in speech and actions and refrain from use of profanity. - 7.
+Refrain from use of physical contact or force with school personnel or students. - 8.
 Respect student privacy at all times.

 Student Adjustment Counselor

 The school adjustment counselor is responsible to: